carlos-a-g-h/builds-private/README.md

 # Private builds

-Some #TrustMeBro binary blobs built from my private code.
-You're on your own if you're gonna use 'em
+Releases of binary blobs and executables from private code